zhahui/kasisto-server-api/guided-conversation-api/api-overview.md

 ## Tracking
 The Kasisto API requests include a unique request identifier.
 This identifier is provided as a request_id field in the HTTP Request header.
 This request_id can be used to track the requests when investigating execution logs.

+## Multi-language support
+It should be noted that Server's implementing Webhooks are responsible for supporting internationalization when interpreting results as well as generating user outputs through NLG.
+KAI requests sent to the Webhook include the HTTP request header parameter *locale*.
+This parameter can be used to distinguish different locales before generating a response.

 ## Exception handling
 All services using the Kasisto API should follow the same exception handling mechanism.